IgorBrat/DB/README.md

-# DB lab3 IoT 2022
+# DB lab4 IoT 2022

 ## Task:

-Write sql script to drop and re-create db with 'insert' statements.

-Check 3-rd normal form.

-Add 2 additional indexes (added to tables 'agency' (name), 'animator' and 'client' (surname)).
+Using SpringJdbcTemplate, write a console application to work with db from labs 1, 3.

+Required methods:
+- get data from table;
+- insert data;
+- delete data;
+- update data.